mattermost/docs/source/integrations/zoom.rst

 Zoom Plugin
 ================================

-With Zoom integration, Mattermost users can launch and join voice and video meetings without leaving the Mattermost interface.
+With `Zoom integration <https://github.com/mattermost/mattermost-plugin-zoom>`_, Mattermost users can launch and join voice and video meetings without leaving the Mattermost interface.
 In addition to being able to customize Zoom, users can also extend the plugin to other video conferencing systems such as Skype and Google Hangouts.

-_`Zoom <https://zoom.us/>`_ is one of the world’s leading video and web conferencing services.
+`Zoom <https://zoom.us/>`_ is one of the world’s leading video and web conferencing services.
 This documentation includes instructions on how you can set up Zoom in Mattermost.

 Zoom Setup Guide